harshalawasthi/ConnectorDocs/articles/active-directory-saas-clarizen-tutorial.md

 5) Under the Admin Credentials section, perform the following steps:

     a.
-In the **Domain** textbox, enter the domain name.
+In the **Domain** textbox, enter the clarizen domain name.

     b.
-In the **Admin User Name** textbox, enter the user name.
+In the **Admin User Name** textbox, enter the user name of admin user.
 This will be used by Microsoft Azure AD to synchronize User Accounts.
 This account must have admin privileges for the application.

     c.
-In the **Admin Password** textbox enter the password for Admin user.
+In the **Admin Password** textbox enter the password of admin user.

 6) In the Azure portal, click **Test Connection** to ensure Azure AD can connect to your Clarizen app.
 If the connection fails, ensure your Clarizen account has Admin permissions and try the **"Test Connection"** step again.